RadAlpaca11/robot-experiments/Notes/OpenVLAnotes.md

 Results from testing show strong results for multi-purpose manipulation especially in multi-task and multi-object scenarios.
 More detailed results can be found on their website.

-We have not yet been able to get the model running due to the issues with access to Llama 2 7B and issues with installing dependencies.
+We have not yet been able to get the model running due to the issues with access to Llama 2 7B and with installing dependencies.

+# Installation

 # Notes
 Key elements of the model: